 Library Services aims to make your experience of studying in the Library as productive and welcoming as possible.
 To assist with this, we ask that all users show respect for each other, towards library staff and the building itself.

-You can bring cold snacks into the Library to eat in the Cafe, Ground Floor, First Floor and Second Floor.
-Food is not permitted on the Third Floor.
-All takeaways and hot food (including food from campus diners) must be eaten outside the Library.
-Lidded drinks can be consumed on all floors of the Library.
+You can bring and consume snacks in the Library.
+Lidded drinks are also allowed on all floors of the Library.
 Please note, no food or drink is permitted in the Archives room.

 We ask all users to treat fellow library users and library staff with dignity and respect.
 Any demeaning or offensive language will not be tolerated.
 For security reasons we also ask that you do not leave your belongings unattended inside the Library, as they're considered a risk and will be removed.